wanchichen/wanchichen.github.io/_pages/about.md

 ---

 I am a Master's in Language Technologies student at Carnegie Mellon University's LTI.
 I am advised by Professor [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe), as a part of the [Audio and Voice Lab](https://shinjiwlab.github.io).
 My work at CMU has focused on building large-scale speech foundation models.
-My other research interests are in multilingual speech recognition and speech translation.
+My research interests include multilingual speech recognition, speech translation, and long-form speech processing.

 Previously, I was a Software Engineer at Texas Instruments, as part of the [Ti.com](https://ti.com) e-commerce team.
 [This](https://finance.yahoo.com/news/texas-instruments-automates-purchasing-experience-130000831.html) [collection](https://www.linkedin.com/posts/texas-instruments_texas-instruments-automates-the-purchasing-ugcPost-6993202576871632896-29MT/?utm_source=share&utm_medium=member_ios) [of articles](https://news.ti.com/texas-instruments-automates-purchasing-experience-with-ti-store-apis?HQS=ocb-tistore-promo-api_launch-linked-pr-null-wwe_awr) details some of the work I did on the team.